pombredanne/launchpad-3/lib/canonical/launchpad/mailman/itests/README.txt

 % lib/canonical/launchpad/mailman/itests/runtests.py

-You should see all the numbered integration tests run in order, with no failures.
+This will run all the integration doctests in this directory.

-XXX You might also want a +mail-configure.zcml in your override-includes.